Side-by-side comparison of a foundation jack vs a house support jack.

 Figuring out if your home needs support jacks can feel overwhelming, but your house often gives you clear signals that something is amiss.
 These supports are designed to address structural problems by lifting and stabilizing key areas, preventing minor issues from turning into major headaches.
 Paying attention to the warning signs in your foundation, crawl space, and basement is the first step toward protecting your home’s integrity.
 If you spot any of the issues below, it’s a good idea to have a professional take a look.

-Signs of Foundation Trouble
+Warning Signs Your Foundation Is in Trouble

 Your home’s foundation is its bedrock, and when it shifts, the effects ripple throughout the entire structure.
 One of the most common signs is cracking.
 Look for stair-step cracks in brick exteriors, vertical cracks in poured concrete walls, or new drywall cracks around door and window frames.
 You might also notice that doors and windows suddenly stick or don’t close properly.
 These are often symptoms of a settling foundation.
 Support jacks can be a key part of a larger foundation repair strategy, helping to lift, support, and prevent further damage beneath your home.